 Molecular analysis showed the close relationship between A. seniculus, A. macconnelli and A. nigerrima, corroborating previous reports based on cytochrome b (Bonvicino et al. 2001), and mitochondrial and nuclear genes (Cortés-Ortiz et al. 2003).
 The close affinity between A. fusca and A. belzebul, herein recovered by BA analysis, was also shown in previous reports based on g1-globin pseudogene (Meireles et al. 1999), cytochrome b DNA (Bonvicino et al. 2001) and several mitochondrial and nuclear genes (Cortés-Ortiz et al. 2003).
 This close relationship, however, was not evident by multicolor, cross-species chromosome painting (de Oliveira et al. 2002).

 The A. belzebul clade showed a poor resolution with several polytomies.
 This was probably due to the predominant composition of A. belzebul from Pará state (area 2), contrary to A. ululata (area 4, H1), and one specimen from the Atlantic Forest (area 1, H5).
 Specimens from area 3 from the Rio Tocantins basin are extremely polymorphic and likely to be from either bank or from river islands (Bonvicino et al. 1989).
 Samples from area 1, the Atlantic forest, and area 4 (A. ululata), are well nested inside the clade, indicating that these forms are conspecific.
 MJ analyses corroborated ML analysis showing lack of structure between Alouatta belzebul and Alouatta ululata haplotypes and strongly indicated that cytochrome b haplotypes did not provide evidence of their separation.
+However, this analysis were carried out with a single molecular marker.
+Incomplete lineage sorting may result in a different MT-CYB tree from the species tree.

 Morphology